Saline Wetlands Conservation Partnership

 - The plan provides Partnership a basis for future planning and project development

-- The research will assist with the comprehensive strategies of the Implementation Plan for the Conservation of Nebraska’s Eastern Saline Wetlands (2003) identifying salinity interactions to guide protection and future restoration efforts
+- This research will provide assistance addressing the comprehensive strategies of the Implementation Plan for the Conservation of Nebraska’s Eastern Saline Wetlands (2003)

-- Wetland restoration construction to begin in 2016
+- Wetland restoration construction will begin the summer of 2016.